babakfp/babakfp.ir/src/posts/i-like-svelte-but-i-hate-it/+page.md

 ---
-title: I like Svelte, but I hate it!
+title: Svelte - A Journey of Hate and Frustration
-description: This is my story of using Svelte since 2020, and this is why I hate it.
+description: My experiences with Svelte since 2020...
 updated: 2023/05/16
 published: 2022/02/19
 ---